Co-Existing & Human Solidarity - With the Wonderful Sam Poots

 How's life in the Hawkes Bay?
 What things are planned over the summer?

 Hawke’s Bay is dreamy, I’m so lucky to be in such a beautiful and inspirational place.
 I am surrounded by mountains, native bush, wildlife, and coastline, so I can’t complain.
 The calendar for this summer is filled with many adventures.
 I'm excited to spend endless days in the water, exploring the hills which inspire my artist creations.
-I have a few exciting projects, one with you guys (OC) in January and a few art exhibitions.
+I have a few exciting projects, one with you guys (OGC) in January and a few art exhibitions.

 However, I’m really taking this summer to explore and develop myself, which will get the juices flowing for new works and commissions.